transcend-io/Transcend-spm-sdk/README.md

 ## Source Stability

 The `Transcend-spm-sdk` package version numbers follow [Semantic Versioning](https://semver.org/).
-If there are any breaking changes that would impact backward compatability with you applcaition, you can expect us to release a major version.
+If there are any breaking changes that would impact backward compatability with you application, you can expect us to release a major version.

-Issues found on this package can be reported on [Sample Repository](https://github.com/transcend-io/consent-manager-ios-sample-sdk) or on this repositry with set of reproduction steps.
+Issues found on this package can be reported on [Sample Repository](https://github.com/transcend-io/consent-manager-ios-sample-sdk) or here with set of reproduction steps.